 Memo to a general reader.

 Superb engineering and visual design are fine but are not understood or appreciated by the actual spine.
 The spine is only affected by the bio-mechanics presented to it.
-Essentially, with an uprigh work mode, these chairs can only be a partial solution to reduce mechanical spinal disability and can only go some way to meet the spinal bio-mechanical challenge.
-Hype and selling points, bells & whistles and apparent comfort are irrelevant.
-Essentially, with an uprigh work mode, these chairs can only be a partial solution to reduce mechanical spinal disability and can only go some way to meet the spinal bio-mechanical challenge.
+An uprigh work mode can only be a partial solution and can only go some way to meet the spinal bio-mechanical challenge.
 Hype and selling points, bells & whistles and apparent comfort are irrelevant.

 - a Forward tilted Seat